 Below her, the city sloped away from this high point, growing less impressive the farther she looked.
 The normal citizens would always be towered over by the University and the Crowns.
 Sebastien doubted that was unintentional.
 ‘Shit runs downhill.’

 The line crawled along at a steady pace, and Sebastien grew more anxious as the minutes passed.
 ‘When the clock strikes six, will they turn away those who haven’t managed to sign up in time?’
 When she was finally the second-to-next person in her line, a commotion at the gates drew her attention.

 A group of wealthily dressed young people ran through, the one in the lead shouting, “Make way!” as they laughed and stumbled past the guards and into the people at the ends of the admission lines.
 The troublemakers comprised a couple of girls, one wearing trousers, and four young men.
 “Make way!” the boy in the lead said again, panting slightly, but not enough to have walked up the path for normal people.
 “We have an emergency admissions applicant here!”
-He looked to another boy, who was grinning like a puppy that had just performed a trick and now expected a treat.
+He looked to another boy, grinning like a puppy that had just performed a trick and now expected a treat.

 The other boy frowned, examining the crowd with his distinctive pale grey, tired eyes.
 He flicked perfectly coifed hair that Sebastien suspected had been dyed to achieve its shiny chestnut color, and muttered something to his companion, who lost some of his boisterousness.